Occupational training for women

 Social welfare worker, Philanthropist, Educator.
 Papers are primarily related to her professional and public life and primarily include biographical writings about Grace Dodge and clipping scrapbooks containing articles by Grace Dodge and about her activities and concerns (1882-1914).
 The scrapbooks focus on Dodge's efforts on behalf of "working girls" in late nineteenth- and early twentieth-century urban areas.

 The Sophia Smith Collection of Women's History Periodicals Collection includes over 1,500 titles of current and historical, U.S. and international women's magazines, newsletters, and other serials dating from the 18th century to the present.
 Periodicals of the suffrage and birth control movements, and the mid-twentieth century women's liberation movement are well represented.
 Holdings range from full-runs to single issues for certain titles.
-Some titles are on microfilm.

 Women's training program and labor reform advocacy organization.
 Records include administrative files, photographs, newsletters, publicity materials, project descriptions, curriculum information, proposals, contracts, and notes.